NativeScript/nativescript-sdk-examples-js/app/ns-ui-widgets-category/frame/action-bar-visibility/article.md

-Тhе `actionBarVisibility` is a property that controls the visibility the Navigation Bar in iOS and the Action Bar in Android for the current `Frame`.
+Тhе `actionBarVisibility` is a property that controls the visibility of the Navigation Bar in iOS and the Action Bar in Android for the current `Frame`.
 It should be set directly to the `Frame` and has three option values `auto`, `never`, `always`.

 * `auto` - this is the default `actionBarVisibility` value and allows to specify the `ActionBar` visibility for each `Page` individually.